Denniskwg/Denniskwg/README.md

-- 👋 Hi, I’m @Denniskwg
+- 👋 Hi, I’m @Dennis Kamau
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ...
-JavaScript and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django projects.
 - 📫 How to reach me ...

 <!---